MohamedArafa97/accent-detector/README.md

 To keep this demo lightweight and deployable on **Streamlit Cloud’s free tier**, a **smaller model** was used during deployment.

-However, **for best accuracy**,i tested the tool successfully using:
+However, **for best accuracy**, the tool is tested successfully using:

 > `ylacombe/accent-classifier` from Hugging Face
 > This model achieved much better classification accuracy in local tests